BridgesLab/CushingAcromegalyStudy/scripts/deseq_analysis_outlier_of_htseq.md

 ```
-## Warning: no date field in DESCRIPTION file of package 'GenomicRanges'
-## Warning: no date field in DESCRIPTION file of package 'XVector'
-## Warning: no date field in DESCRIPTION file of package 'IRanges'
+## Warning: no date field in DESCRIPTION file of package 'GenomeInfoDb'
 ## Warning: no date field in DESCRIPTION file of package 'BiocGenerics'
 ```